acple/ParsecSharp/README.md

 ## Supported platform
-**Caution** This project targets only x64 runtime with RyuJit (Next-Gen .NET JIT Compiler, since .NET Framework 4.6).
-Not guaranteed to run on any other platforms.

 * netstandard1.6 (compatible with net461 or later, netcoreapp, uap, xamarin, and more)
 * netstandard2.0 (provides same API as netstandard1.6, but less dependencies)
 * netstandard2.1 (depended some new features)